 \section{Non-commutative index for phase transition of measurement only dynamics}

-Having established non-commutativity as the underlying mechanism driving entanglement dynamics in measurement-only models, in this section we examine whether the index defined in Sec.~\hyperref[sec:levelIcom]{II} can serve as an effective indicator for entanglement phase transitions across three representative classes of measurement-only models: the fixed-range factorizable models, the correlated XYZ models, and the mixed-range factorizable models.
+In this section, we examine whether the index defined in Sec.~\ref{sec:levelIcom} can serve as an effective indicator for entanglement phase transitions across three representative classes of measurement-only models: fixed-range factorizable models, correlated XYZ models, and mixed-range factorizable models.
 All numerical calculations are conducted within the stabilizer formalism.
-The systems are initialized in product states stabilized by $\{Z_1,Z_2,...,Z_L\}$ and the entanglement related quantities are calculated through the rank of the corresponding constrained tableau.
+Unless otherwise specified, the systems are initialized in product states stabilized by $\{Z_1,Z_2,\ldots,Z_L\}$, and the entanglement-related quantities are calculated through the rank of the corresponding constrained tableau.